Lean to Shed Plans | DIY shed building plans

 - Once the shorter walls are built, there are some 2×4 double plates that will brace the walls together.
 See sketches for the double plate!

 Here are examples of another one of our sketches.

 CREATE A SHED BLUEPRINT

 Once you have your blueprint created you should now have a very good idea of what materials you need (at least for the wood!).
-All the other posts that I will be sharing will have a material list so you can see exactly what we used creating our shed.
+All the other posts that I will be sharing will have a material list so you can see exactly what we used to create our shed.

-I hope this shed blueprint (aka: plan) will help you feel more prepared when it comes to creating your own shed!
+I hope this shed plan will help you feel more prepared when it comes to creating your own shed!
 But sure to follow along for the whole process because next is building the floor and wall of the shed!

 Did you miss another step of this build?